 That's the wonderful thing we like about Chester, there is no shortage of things to do and explore.
 Whether you are visiting for the day or staying for a weekend, there is plenty to do in Chester, Cheshire.
-If the weather is fine, we enjoy a boat trip down the River Dee or a walk through the city’s historic walls, you’ll be spoilt for choice.

 History of Chester

 I learnt this in some of my school day history lessons, and it is always lovely to refresh the mind and remember just how important this place was to the Romans.

 The History of Chester was established as a Roman fort in 79 AD.
 This was done with good reason as It was strategically located at the edge of the River Dee and soon became a vital trading post.